matlab-deep-learning/llms-with-matlab/doc/functions/openAIChat.md

 Name of the OpenAI model to use for text generation.

-For information about currently supported models, see [OpenAI API](../OpenAI.md).
+For information about currently supported models, see the OpenAI documentation at [https://platform.openai.com/docs/overview](https://platform.openai.com/docs/overview).

 ### `Temperature` — Temperature